 Sanctions in the TCI

 Sanctions in the TCI flow from those imposed mainly by the UN and the EU.
-These Sanctions Orders are enacted domestically to give them the force of law in the TCI and published in the TCI Gazette.
+These Sanctions Orders are enacted domestically to give them the force of law in the TCI and are published in the TCI Gazette.

 TCI competent authority